rimjhimroy/PloidyScope/README.md

 ```

 ## Citation and References
 This wrapper and the refactored code are intended as a convenience layer over the original ScanTools implementation.
-Please follow the license and citation requirements of the upstream project when redistributing or publishing results derived from this code.
+Please follow the license and citation requirements when redistributing or publishing results derived from this code.

-If you use this Snakemake wrapper, please credit the wrapper author:
+Please credit the wrapper author:

 R.R.
 Choudhury (2025).
 ScanTools Snakemake wrapper. https://github.com/rimjhimroy/Scantools_snakemake